 I created a 4 week, 5 day a week plan for our Christmas study.
 Each day includes approximately 2 hours worth of lessons.
 I did this for two reasons.
 The first is that we will add our daily math and Bible lessons.
 And, the second is because this is the holiday season, so we stay pretty busy with holiday programs and get-togethers.
 I try to keep our schedule light, so we aren't over-scheduled.

-You can get your copy of our month long holiday study by clicking the picture below.
+You can get your copy of our month long holiday study by subscribing below.
+Current subscribers can find these in the Chocolate Closet.

 Hi, I’m Dachelle.
 I’m a homeschooling mom of 3 in the South.
 I love chocolate and have been known to hide it from my children.
 I can often be found reading a good book (or even sometimes just an okay book) and enjoying a jar of Nutella — don’t judge.
 I blog, here, at HideTheChocolate.com when I’m not creating book clubs and making lists…lots and lots of lists (it’s an addiction).
 Learn more…